 As Endgame busies itself cementing the legacy of the Marvel Cinematic Universe, it’s worth noting one of the key components to its success.
 “These characters are a public trust,” producer Kevin Feige once said, and the MCU thrived on that adage.
-It treated the characters as far more than the sum of their gimmicks: fleshed-out, three-dimensional souls with relatable problems that no high-tech armor or magic hammer could solve.
+It treated it heroes as far more than the sum of their gimmicks: fleshed-out, three-dimensional souls with relatable problems that no high-tech armor or magic hammer could solve.
 Indeed, some of the best moments of the MCU come from those simple, humble moments of humanity amid the sturm und drang.
-Endgame thrives of such moments, and it’s still WAY too early to start unpacking them in a public forum without spoiler alerts.
+Endgame thrives on such moments, and it’s still WAY too early to start unpacking them in a public forum without spoiler alerts.

 Instead we’re going to look at 10 similar moments from earlier in the MCU.
 Some involve big characters, some small.
 Some use CGI effects, while some are pure acting.
 And the list is a LONG way from exhaustive.
 (Anyone reading could probably rattle off another dozen of them without breaking a sweat.)
 But all of them demonstrate how the franchise earned its soul, and why these figures have become such a beloved part of pop culture.

 We’ve ranked them in chronological order by film release.
 We’re not making quality calls on this one; they’re all great.

 (Mild spoilers follow, though nothing from Endgame.
 Fairly warned thee be, says I.)